B.O.S. Better Online Solutions (NASDAQ:BOSC) Issues FY 2021 Earnings Guidance

 B.O.S.
-Better Online Solutions (NASDAQ:BOSC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Better Online Solutions (NASDAQ:BOSC) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $33 M-.

 B.O.S.
-Better Online Solutions (NASDAQ:BOSC) last announced its quarterly earnings results on Tuesday, March 30th.
-The communications equipment provider reported $0.06 EPS for the quarter.
-The firm had revenue of $10.43 million during the quarter.
+Better Online Solutions (NASDAQ:BOSC) last posted its quarterly earnings data on Tuesday, March 30th.
+The communications equipment provider reported $0.06 earnings per share (EPS) for the quarter.
 B.O.S.
-Better Online Solutions had a negative net margin of 2.65% and a negative return on equity of 7.28%.
+Better Online Solutions had a negative return on equity of 7.28% and a negative net margin of 2.65%.
+The company had revenue of $10.43 million during the quarter.

 B.O.S.
 Better Online Solutions Ltd. provides intelligent robotics, radio frequency identification (RFID), and supply chain solutions for enterprises worldwide.
 The Intelligent Robotics Division provides In-Mould Labelling, a robotic system that is used for manufacturing of containers by blow molding, injection molding, or thermoforming processes through the use of paper or plastic labels; and Downstream Automation, a process starts after the injection mould process ends through the packing of the mould.